-Canon 1D X Mark II versus Leica T
+Canon 1D X Mark II vs Leica T

 Body comparison: Canon 1D X Mark II vs Leica T

-An illustration of the physical size and weight of the Canon 1D X Mark II and the Leica T is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Leica T. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is considerably smaller (65 percent) than the Canon 1D X Mark II.
 Moreover, the T Typ 701 is substantially lighter (75 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the T Typ 701 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 As can be seen in the images above, the 1DX Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.